ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Otherwise it stores the report ID for replay protection and updates the relevant batch bucket with `out_share` as described in {{batch-buckets}}.

-Finally, the Helper creates an `AggregationJobResp` to send to the Leader.
-This message is structured as follows:
+Once the Helper has constructed a `PrepareResp` for each report, the aggregation job response is ready.
+Its results are represented by an `AggregationJobResp`, which is structured as follows:

 ~~~ tls-presentation
 struct {